soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

     For more information, see [Turn off audit log search in Office 365](turn-audit-log-search-on-or-off.md).

 - As previously stated, the underlying cmdlet used to search the audit log is an Exchange Online cmdlet, which is **Search-UnifiedAuditLog**.
-That means you can use this cmdlet to search the Office 365 audit log instead of using the **Audit log search** page in the Security &amp; Compliance Center.
+That means you can use this cmdlet to search the Office 365 audit log instead of using the **Audit log search** page in the Security & Compliance Center.
 You have to run this cmdlet in remote PowerShell connected to your Exchange Online organization.
 For more information, see [Search-UnifiedAuditLog](https://go.microsoft.com/fwlink/p/?linkid=834776).

 - If you want to programmatically download data from the Office 365 audit log, we recommend that you use the Office 365 Management Activity API instead of using a PowerShell script.
 The Office 365 Management Activity API is a REST web service that you can use to develop operations, security, and compliance monitoring solutions for your organization.
 For more information, see [Office 365 Management Activity API reference](https://go.microsoft.com/fwlink/?linkid=852309).